abduskhazi/PL-Binding-Affinity-Prediction-using-ML/README.md

 ## Running the model.
 * Go to the folder model. `cd model`
 * Run any model of your choice.
-At this time the Random Forest Regressor gives the best result. ``python random_forest_regresser.py``
+At this time the Random Forest Regressor gives the best result.
+``python random_forest_regresser.py``
 * The above should create 2 plots plotting *predicted y value* vs - *expected y value*.
 `temp_validate.png` - Shows how good the model fits on our validation data.
 `temp_train.png` - Shows how good the model fits on our test data.

-## Reporting Issues
+## Reporting Issues / Requesting Features
-* You may use the following link to report any issues `https://github.com/abduskhazi/MSc-Project/issues`
+* Please use [Report issue or request feature](https://github.com/abduskhazi/MSc-Project/issues "Named link title") for this purpose.